Updated Summer 2020

 Most travellers from the UK heading to Morocco in the cooler months take the ferries from Portsmouth to northern Spain: Bilbao or better still Santander.
 When you add up tolls and fuel and time across France it works out the same price for less driving or riding.

-On a bike, from the UK you can save at least two days each way but getting it trucked to a warehouse near Malaga airport.
+On a motorcycle, from the UK you can save at least two days each way but getting it trucked to a warehouse near Malaga.
 I used Fly and Ride in 2017.
-I delivered my bike all loaded up to a warehouse near Gatwick, then flew in and picked it up in Malaga a week later.
-It costs £595 return + VAT, which to me worked out a bit less than the effort of ferrying and riding a 250 to Algeciras.
+I delivered my bike all loaded up to a warehouse near Gatwick, then flew in and picked it up an hour’s walk from Malaga airport a week later.
+It cost £720, which to me worked out a bit less than the effort of ferrying and riding a 250 to Algeciras.
+I’ve since used removal companies from £420 one way.
+See this thread.

 Moroccan port maps